Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 This documentation will help you to use it.

-Change LOG RSS Flow is available at : https://hub.openrainbow.com/doc/sdk/node/api/ChangeLogRSS.xml
+Change LOG RSS Flow for STS Version is available at : https://hub.openrainbow.com/doc/sdk/node/sts/api/ChangeLogRSS.xml Change LOG RSS Flow for LTS Version is available at : https://hub.openrainbow.com/doc/sdk/node/lts/api/ChangeLogRSS.xml

 Warning: Before deploying in production a bot that can generate heavy traffic, please contact ALE.